Hofbräuhaus' tent is that popular with Anglo-Saxons that even is the only one with a standing room. The tent is more enjoyable than many locals think.

 If you’re looking to party with fellow English-speakers, the standing area of the Hofbräuzelt is the place to go.

-The tent offers available reservation slots publicly in the reservation form online.
+The tent offers available reservation slots publicly in the reservation form online, probably starting in March.
 At least Sunday nights are sometimes publicly offered there.
-Unfortunately, the website has been broken for years and available reservations slots aren't visible on small screens.
+Unfortunately, the website has been broken for years and available reservation slots aren't visible on small screens.